benjamingreenberg/firebase-email-template-system/README.md

   templates/demo_template.html and demo_data.js to build the email.
 When set to false, requests without an emailData object will return an error.

-### Optional
+## Demo / Tutorial

 Copy default_demo_data.js to demo_data.js, and templates/default_demo_template.html
 to templates/demo_template.html.
-These demo files contain a short introduction / hands-on tutorial on how to use mustache.js to build templates.
+These demo files contain a short introduction / tutorial on how to use mustache.js to build templates.
 They can also be used to quickly verify that everything is configured correctly using your browser.

 After copying the files, and setting useDemoFiles in config.js to true, you can get to the tutorial by starting the Firebase Functions Emulator